Rush10233/OOP-Related-Bugs-Study-TSE-Artifacts/README.md

 Here are the main useful files:
 ```
 |-- OOP-Related-Bugs-Study
+    |-- dataset
+        |-- dataset_TSE.xlsx    ## The analysis result summary of selected bug reports
+    |-- scripts/
+        |-- filter_by_keywords/    ## The corresponding scripts to  perform keyword filtering
+        |-- extract_statistics/    ## The corresponding scripts to reproduce all the statistics in the paper
+        |-- show_figures/  ## The corresponding scripts to draw the figures
     |-- OOPFuzz/
         |-- setup/    ## The entrance for running the application
             |-- startup.sh    ## The start script